JimV4/VoteGuardian2/README.md

 A decentralized application for student voting on Midnight Blockchain.
 This project is my diploma thesis on NTUA ECE

-Traditional voting methods,bothpaper-basedandconventionalelectronic,presentsignificant
-challenges in terms of security and transparency.
-Reliance on central servers and databases carries risks of violating voter anonymity, whilecentralized managementmakesresultsvulnerable to tampering or human counting errors, without providing participants with a mechanism for independent verification.
+Traditional voting methods,bothpaper-based and conventional electronic,present significant challenges in terms of security and transparency.
+Reliance on central servers and databases carries risks of violating voter anonymity, while centralized management makes results vulnerable to tampering or human counting errors, without providing participants with a mechanism for independent verification.

-In this thesis, a decentralized solution based on blockchain technology is designed and implemented,whichensuresimmutabilityandtransparencybydesign.Specifically,theapplication was developed in the Midnight ecosystem, a state of the art blockchain that focuses on privacy protection through advanced cryptographic techniques, such as Zero-Knowledge Proofs.
+In this thesis, a decentralized solution based on blockchain technology is designed and implemented,which ensures immutability and transparency by design.Specifically,the application was developed in the Midnight ecosystem, a state of the art blockchain that focuses on privacy protection through advanced cryptographic techniques, such as Zero-Knowledge Proofs.

 The proposed application allows members of the student community to act as both voters andvoteorganizers.
 The main advantage of the systemis the complete separation of the user's identity from their vote, which is achieved through the use of Merkle Trees.
 The reliability